JoeOwnage67/5E-XENOS/README.md

-# races-thing
+# 5eRimRacesPatch

-this mod is made up of a few patches to bring some xenotypes from existing mods into line with DnD 5e races for my party, the Heroes of Adrion
+this mod is made up of a few patches to bring some xenotypes from existing mods into line with DnD 5e races for my DnD party, the Heroes of Adrion

-I am making this mod for my personal use but will probably make it available on steam to share with friends/other interested people
+I am making this mod for my personal use but will probably make it available on steam to share with my other party members/interested people

 THIS IS VERY MUCH A WIP

 Wood Elf